-Centralia Junior High School has a closed campus policy.
+Central Middle School has a closed campus policy.
 Once students arrive at school, they are not permitted to leave the school grounds without permission.
-All students are to eat lunch in the cafeteria.
+All students are to eat lunch in the cafeteria or other designated area (if removed due to behavior issues).
 If a student does not purchase lunch, they should bring lunch from home.
 Circumstances which would require an exception to this policy must be brought to the attention of the principal.